keithdunnett/sgminer-recipes/README.md

 send: 38.3627 bytes/sec
 recv: 138.281 bytes/sec

-##Ideas, todos, exercises maybe left for the reader and other brain farts
+##Ideas, todos and other brain farts

 Various build, debug and deployment scripts might yet be cleaned up and shared Logging, log analysis and management?